TauTheLepton/Linetech-test-2022/README.md

 Hi,

-Fork this repository.
+Clone this repository.
 Answers for every question should be placed in separate directories, named the same as the task number.
-Hyperlink to your fork of this repository will be treated as an answer.
+Hyperlink to your public clone of this repository, uploaded to any GIT platform, will be treated as an answer.

-If you don’t know what ‘fork’ is or you are not able to upload answers to (any) git-enabled platform, e.g. GitHub, GitLab.
+If you don’t know how to clone or you are not able to upload answers to (any) git-enabled platform, e.g. GitHub, GitLab.
 Then download the repository as a .zip file and send it back to us with answers, packed as .zip, to mateusz.ciolkosz@linetech.pl

 ## Task 1